Jaguar XF (X250): Engines

 All XF models are automatic and are Euro 5 compliant.
-The naturally-aspirated petrol 3.0-litre V6 was discontinued in Europe in 2010, but continued to be sold elsewhere for the X250's production lifespan.
+The naturally aspirated petrol 3.0-litre V6 was discontinued in Europe in 2010, but continued to be sold elsewhere for the X250's production lifespan.

 Next Green Car (NGC) an organisation that analyses vehicle emissions and rates them from 0 (cleanest) to 100 (dirtiest) – analysed the emissions from X250 XF's range: ADAC's EcoTest has also rated three of the diesel engines.

-In 2008 the 4.2-litre supercharged V8 engine was replaced by the new 5.0-litre supercharged V8 engine rated at 470 PS, and came with Adaptive Dynamics (computer controlled continuously variable damping) and Active Differential Control (electronically controlled rear differential).
+In 2008, the 4.2-litre supercharged V8 engine was replaced by the new 5.0-litre supercharged V8 engine rated at 470 PS, and came with Adaptive Dynamics (computer controlled continuously variable damping) and Active Differential Control (electronically controlled rear differential).

 The 2.7-litre V6 diesel engine was replaced in 2009 with a new 3.0-litre V6 diesel engine.
 The engine is the same as the 3.0-litre TDV6 used in the Land Rover Discovery 4 with the newly used ZF 8 speed automatic transmission.
 The AJ-V6D Gen III, came in two states of tune.
 The diesel engines are a product of the joint venture between Ford and Peugeot-Citroën.

 Transmissions

-The XF was launched with only an automatic gearbox, and all models initially used the six-speed ZF 6HP26 automatic transmission.
+The XF was launched with an automatic gearbox only, and all models initially used the six-speed ZF 6HP26 automatic transmission.
 For model years 2010–2012, some engines (the 3.0 L diesel and 5.0 L supercharged petrol) used the second generation six-speed ZF 6HP28 transmission.
 During 2012–2013, 8-speed ZF 8HP70 transmissions replaced the 6-speed transmissions for all engines.
 The gears can either be selected using a rotary dial that rises from the centre console on start-up or can be manually controlled using paddles behind the steering wheel.
 AWD is available in both RHD and LHD markets with variances according to consumer demand for engine types.
 Entry level 2.0-litre diesel models are available in AWD in UK RHD, however petrol AWD models are not available in that market.